-- Fry ladle - This fry spoon or fry ladle is essential for scooping the pretzel bites out of the baking soda water.
-This spoon, also known as a spider strainer, is also handy for when you boil dumplings or gnocchi.
+- Fry ladle - This fry spoon is essential for scooping the pretzel bites out of the baking soda water.
+This spoon, also known as a spider strainer, is also handy when you boil dumplings or gnocchi.

-- Baking pan - I recommend a rimmed baking pan to contain the pretzel bites.
+- Baking pan - I recommend a rimmed baking pan.

 These pretzel bites freeze well.
 And you can take out what you need and quickly bake them in the oven or the toaster oven.
-They come out as just good as fresh baked!
+They come out just as good as freshly baked!
 Freeze any leftover bites in a single layer in a freezer-safe ziplock bag.

 Reheat frozen bites (no need to thaw) at 350°F for approximately 15 minutes on a rimmed baking sheet, do not crowd them.

-Before baking, be sure to briefly boil the dough in the hot baking soda water, as instructed in the recipe, resulting in chewy pretzels with a golden brown exterior.
+Before baking, briefly boil the dough in the hot baking soda water, as instructed in the recipe, resulting in chewy pretzels with a golden brown exterior.

-Eat these pretzel bites when they are fresh out of the oven.
-Get them while they're hot, or rather, warm out of the oven!
+Eat these pretzel bites when they are fresh out of the oven!

-Yes, you can refrigerate the dough overnight and make them the next day.
-Let the dough rest on the counter, covered, for about 30 minutes before making your pretzel bites.
+You can refrigerate the dough overnight and make it the next day.
+Cover the dough on the counter for about 30 minutes before making your pretzel bites.